KTurau/DataLearn/Module01/Module01-Theory.md

 The most important group - customers. "customer obsession" -- leaders start with the customer and work backwards.
 They work vigorously to earn and keep customer trust.

 Corporation exists to create Value.
 For customers - customer experience.
 For employees - work/life balance, salary.
 For owners - value maximization.
 With the help of accurate/accessible data they make decisions.
-The job of a Data Engineer is to provide this data to help/take part in decision making process.
+The job of a Data Engineer is to make quality data available for fact-finding and data-driven decision.

 ## 1.2: Analytics, what is it for? (: